MarceauKa/shaark/readme.md

 ### Auth monitoring

-Shaarli logs all successful and failed auths with their associated devices.
+Shaark logs all successful and failed auths with their associated devices.

 ### Chests encryption